 1 day | Fall and/or Spring

-Take a few hours to learn about Ireland's national sports, Gaelic football, hurling, and handball.
+Immerse yourself in an authentic Irish experience as you learn about Ireland's national sports, such as Gaelic football, hurling, and handball.

 About the Center